Is this the right book for me?

 Extend your knowledge

-Extra online articles to give you a richer understanding of the subject.
+Extra online articles to give you a richer understanding of psychology.

 Five things to remember